 Norman Fisher was educated at Netherthong National School and attended the Wesleyan Sunday school and was a fine baritone in the Chapel choir.
 His parents lived in Thongs Bridge and in civilian life he was employed by Hey & Co., outfitters of Huddersfield later becoming the manager of the firm’s shop in Victoria Street, Holmfirth.
 He was attached to the Leicestershire Regiment and spent 10 months in France.
 He became a victim of heart disease and returned from France in January 1916 and after six months stay in hospital he was discharged and resumed business as a commercial traveller.
 He appeared to be in good health but was suddenly affected by pneumonia and died of heart failure at the age of 28.
 Internment was at All Saints Church.

 Corporal George Child.
-He resided at Cliffe until he was 11 and then moved to live in Netherthong.
-After school he began working in Victoria Street and then was employed by Netherthong Co-Operative.
-He later transferred to the Colne Co-operative .
+He was born in Wooldale and resided at Cliffe until he was 11 before moving to live in Netherthong.
+After school he began working in Victoria Street, Holmfirth and then was employed by Netherthong Co-Operative.
+He later transferred to the Colne Co-Operative .
 He enlisted in the Scottish Rifles on January 1 1915 and went to France on October 29.
 He was killed after having been at the front for 10 months.
 He was 29 and left a widow and four children.
+There was no known grave and he is commemorated on Menin gate Memorial to the Missing.

 Lieut.
 H.Matthews was born in Holmfirth but joined the Netherthong Scout Troop in March 1910.
 He was the first scout in the Huddersfield area to obtain a commission and the first to make the supreme sacrifice.